In a time marked by rising islamophobia, antisemitism, and cultural division, SWITCH asks:

 What are we willing to risk to know the truth?

-SWITCH is a bold, immersive new play and participatory installation that explores the processes of believing and un-believing.
+SWITCH is a bold, immersive new play, audio series and participatory installation that explores the processes of believing and un-believing.

 This new world premiere play will dismantle binary narratives, reveal unexpected solidarities between Arab Jews and Palestinians, and encourage audiences to confront detrimental cultural scripts they may carry.